NNNILabs/Manhattan-Adapters-Prototyping-Ideas/README.md

 (After writing this readme, I happened to come across [this](https://entertaininghacks.files.wordpress.com/2020/07/ps-manhattan04-1.jpg) picture from the Entertaining Hacks blog (link below), which shows a very similar setup.
 Looks like this idea is not so original after all!)
 ## List of boards:
-- SOIC/MSOP-8 adapter (18mm x 15.5mm): Contains space for a SOIC-8 package on one side, and an MSOP-8 on the other.
-The trace patterns are optimised for supply decoupling either on pin 7 or 8.
-In the case of dual-supply op-amps, decoupling on each supply pin is also possible.
+- SOIC/MSOP-8 adapter: Contains space for a SOIC-8 package on one side, and an MSOP-8 on the other.
+Decoupling on each supply pin is also possible, and it is particularly easy for pins 1, 4, 5 and 8, since they have direct access to the center region.
 This applies to both SOIC and MSOP.
+The center region is intended to be soldered as directly as possible to the base board.
 (Passive size in image: 0603)

 <p align="center">
 <img src="https://github.com/NNNIIndia/Manhattan-Adapters-Prototyping-Ideas/blob/main/Resources/SOIC%2BMSOP.png" height=250>
 </p>

-- 4x Passive adapter (15.5mm x 10.5mm): Traces are arranged in such a way as to fit passive components of size 1206 and below, series/parallel connections are possible.
+- 4x Passive adapter: Traces are arranged in such a way as to fit passive components of size 1206 and below, series/parallel connections are possible.
 (Passive sizes in image: 0402, 0603, 0805, 1206.)

 <p align="center">
 <img src="https://github.com/NNNIIndia/Manhattan-Adapters-Prototyping-Ideas/blob/main/Resources/Passive.png" height=250>
 </p>

-- SOT-23 adapter (20.5mm x 10.5mm): Fits four SOT-23 packages.
+- SOT-23 adapter: Fits four SOT-23 packages.
 Since the top-center pin is usually used to dissipate power, its trace is larger than the other two pins.
 With some creativity in orientation and placement, other packages like SOT-89 and SOT-223 can be soldered (second picture).
 (Passive size in image: 0603)

 <p align="center">
 <img src="https://github.com/NNNIIndia/Manhattan-Adapters-Prototyping-Ideas/blob/main/Resources/SOT23.png" height=250>